Besançon: Where Our Barge Through Burgundy Begins

 Le maire de Besançon. © 2023 Ralph Grizzle

 Besançon doesn’t announce itself.
 There are no billboards on the autoroute, no airport named for the city, no crush of tour buses idling outside a famous landmark.
-We arrived by fast train from Paris, two and a half hours through countryside that grew quieter and greener the farther east we traveled, punctuated only by Dijon.
+You likely haven’t read about Besançon in any guidebook.
+It is not among the headliners of French tourism.

-We taxied from Besançon Viotte up to Hôtel Le Sauvage, perched high above the city on the hill near the Citadelle.
-Its setting felt removed from the bustle below, with narrow streets, old stone walls, and a quiet, elevated calm that made Besançon seem to unfold beneath us rather than around us.
+After brief stops in Dijon and Dole, we arrived in Besançon.
+From the Viotte train station, we taxied up to Hôtel Le Sauvage, perched high above the city near the Citadelle.
+The hotel occupies what was once a convent of Poor Clares and later a 19th-century mansion — those layers of history still legible in its stone walls and quiet corridors.
+Its setting felt removed from the bustle below: narrow streets, old stone walls and an elevated calm that made Besançon seem to unfold beneath us rather than around us.

-And then there is the Doubs.
-The river loops around the city in a near-perfect horseshoe, and walking its banks is the best way to understand why people have been living here since Roman times.
+Besançon is tucked into a tight oxbow bend of the Doubs River — a setting both defensive and beautiful, and one that people have recognized since Roman times.
 Back then the city was known as Vesontio, a strategically placed settlement nearly encircled by the Doubs, important enough to draw the notice of Julius Caesar and substantial enough to leave behind monuments that still shape the city today.
-Walking through Besançon, we felt that layered continuity.
 The Porte Noire, built in the second century as a triumphal arch, still stands not apart from the city but within it, folded into its streets and stone.
-Here, Roman history does not feel remote.
+Roman history here does not feel remote.
 It feels built in.

 IMG 1832